R2Northstar/NorthstarWiki/docs/faq.md

 A: Not right now, they're being looked into.
 Give it time.
 Possibly a lot of time, don't ask for an ETA.

+### Q: Can I use Northstar to play singleplayer?

+A: No single player is not supported at the moment, so you'll need to use the vanilla client.
+A co-op single player mod is planned but development is currently halted in favour of focussing on multiplayer content.

 ### Q: I get an error saying "Showing user info for UID 0 on hardware" and can't connect to servers!

 A: Should be fixed soon.